ingresso-group/pyticketswitch/docs/users/intro.rst

 :ref:`See legacy installation instructions <legacy_install>`

-We do not intended to reintroduce support for this API and will eventually take it out of circualation, however there is no date set for this as of yet.
+We do not intended to reintroduce support for this API and will eventually take it out of circulation, however there is no date set for this as of yet.

 Licence